Chinese herbalist and acupuncturist

 BHs (Acup), Adv Dip HSc (TCM), Adv Dip HSc (Acup), Cert Gynaecology (China), BA (Hons), Dip Lang (Chinese)

 Robin is registered in both Chinese Herbal Medicine and Acupuncture with the Chinese Medicine Board of Australia (CMBA) and is also a lecturer and author.
-She runs a private practice in Melbourne and is the trusted family physician of many long term clients, using Chinese medicine to assist with common ailments and also recurrent or lingering problems in both adults and children.
-Chinese medicine is traditionally used to address a range of common health problems and Robin is also experienced in the area of women’s health, and is a much sought-after practitioner for attendance at childbirth.
+She runs a private practice in Melbourne and is the trusted family practitioner for many long term clients, using Chinese medicine to ease pain and assist with the symptoms of a range of ailments in both adults and children.
+Chinese medicine takes a different approach and seeks to find the cause of the symptoms.
+For many people it is a first choice rather than a last resort.

 Robin is the author of Chinese for TCM Practitioners, a textbook with audio CDs, Gynaecology Revisited: Obstetrics and Gynaecology for practitioners of Chinese Medicine, and co-author of Shang Han Lun Explained, a translation and discussion of the classic text written by Zhang Zhong Jing in 200 AD, which is a seminal text of Chinese medicine.